 When the brain picks up on a sound, it assesses how threatening it is.
-The sound of waves lapping at the shore is predictable and rhythmic so the brain is unlikely to consider it a danger, whereas high pitched noises can be startling and trigger a threat.
+The sound of waves lapping at the shore is predictable and rhythmic so the brain is unlikely to consider it a danger, whereas high-pitched noises can be startling and trigger a threat.
 In general, our brains tend to feel more relaxed and at ease in response to lower frequencies of sound, as well as repetitive sounds.
-Some popular sounds will include static, rushing waterfalls, and wind.
+Incredibly popular are nature sounds for sleep.
+A study by researchers at BSMS and reported by Science Daily identified how sounds of nature impact our brain and help us sleep:

-There has been a great deal of research into which sounds will help us get to sleep.
-One of the most popular is that of white noise, which is known for its calming effects, as it masks high and low frequency noise pollution.
+One of the most popular sounds for sleep is that of white noise, which is known for its calming effects, as it masks high and low-frequency noise pollution.
 Those who struggle to sleep purchase white noise machines to cut out the noise around them, especially the type of people who find that the slightest noises keep them awake at night; such as dogs barking, their spouse snoring or the sound of cars.
 The white noise devices work two ways: by blocking distracting noises, and by producing soothing sounds that are relaxing and help to induce sleep.

-There are many apps on your phone that can act as a white noise machine, are full of relaxing sounds and will help you to get to sleep.
+Aside from Spotify and Youtube, many apps on your phone can act as a white noise machine or are full of relaxing sounds to help you get to sleep.
 We’ve listed our 3 favourites below:

-This app contains ambient sounds and allows you to create your own mixes, so you can choose the sounds that you find the most sleep inducing.
+This app contains ambient sounds and allows you to create your own mixes, so you can choose the sounds that you find the most sleep-inducing.
 The sounds create a relaxed environment and aim to help you drift into a cyclical sleep pattern.
-It also has a sleep timer with a slow fade out, and alarm clock with slow fade-in to wake you up gently.
+It also has a sleep timer with a slow fade-out, and an alarm clock with a slow fade-in to wake you up gently.
 Best of all, it’s easy to use!

 Helping you to unwind and reduce stress, this application has a large sound catalogue that will help you to drift off.
-If there is a particular sound that helps you to get to sleep, you can record and loop additional new sounds with ease.
+If there is a particular sound that allows you to get to sleep, you can record and loop in additional new sounds with ease.
 You can control the app from your lock screen or using headphones that have a remote control.
-Advanced Settings let you adjust sound volume, balance, pitch, mixing with iPod music, looping the playlist, custom alarm snooze times, and more.
+Advanced Settings let you adjust sound volume, balance, and pitch, mix with iPod music, loop the playlist, custom alarm snooze times, and more.